Kuripot Lines That Will Help You Save Money

 Do not buy gadgets you cannot buy at face value because this will create bad debt.
 There is nothing wrong with owning an older smartphone model because you are saving up for other financial priorities.

 In order to appreciate the value of being frugal, we must value the value of every peso.
 Doing a snowball effect with a small amount will reap you big results over the long run.
 Don’t take for granted if you do not remember where you spent your money.
 This just means that you spent your money on useless things.
 There are also the usual remarks that vendors that they don’t have loose change that they can give you.
 Our reaction most of the time is just letting it slip if it’s below Php10.00.
-By doing this repetitively, this will result in more money that you imagined.
+By doing this repetitively, this will result in more money than you imagined.

 Once we get the frugal mindset, you can apply numerous ways to cut your spending.

 One way being cited was eating once you get home after going out because that would be a cheaper option.
-You can also apply this through eating before going grocery shopping or through going to a gimik.
+You can also apply this through eating before going grocery shopping or going to a gimik.

 Other tips that you can use to save money are: